-The Brotherhood advocates for energy efficiency policy and program development, which assists low- income households.
+The Brotherhood has advocated for energy efficiency policy and program development, which assists low- income households.

 Contact Damian Sullivan

 Consumers call for government and industry to set higher energy performance standards for all Australian homes December 2018 (PDF, 1 MB)

 Energy efficiency and affordability for Australian households, May 2011 (PDF, 320 KB)

 Energy efficiency and the regulation of rental property conditions: a response to the Residential Tenancies Act Review